 Dr Liza Lovdahl Gormsen joined BIICL on 1 September 2014 as a Senior Research Fellow and the director of the Competition Law Forum.
 Her role at BIICL is to lead the Competition Law Forum, host events for its members and get the Forum involved in national and international competition policy debates and be engaged in competition law research.
 Liza is a Non-Governmental Advisor to the International Competition Network, appointed by the UK Competition and Markets Authority.
 She is a member of the International Competition Network's (ICN) Unilateral Conduct Working Group and the Agency Effectiveness Working Group.
+Liza sits on the advisory board of the Journal of Antitrust Enforcement (OUP) edited by professor Bill Kovacic and Professor Ariel Ezrachi.

-Dr Liza Lovdahl-Gormsen
+Dr Liza Lovdahl Gormsen

 Senior Research Fellow in Competition Law and Director, Competition Law Forum